Increasing Your Visibility

 Do you feel comfortable sharing your ideas in meetings, or do you feel shy, because you're worried about how others will react?

-Meetings give you a great opportunity to demonstrate your knowledge and increase your visibility within your team or department.
-If you don't speak up currently, work on developing your self-confidence, so that you feel more comfortable being the center of attention.
-Also, learn how to be a more engaging speaker, so you make an impact that's memorable for the right reasons, and push yourself to say more, even if it isn't something you naturally want to do.
+Meetings are a great opportunity to demonstrate your knowledge and increase your visibility within your team or department.
+If you don't speak up currently, work on developing your self-confidence, so that you feel more at ease being the center of attention.
+Also, learn how to be a more engaging speaker, so you make an impact that's memorable for the right reasons, and push yourself to say more.

 To plan what you could say in a meeting, read the agenda beforehand and think about the questions you want to ask or the points you want to make.
 This preparation will give you the confidence to speak up.

 See our article, How to Get Your Voice Heard in Meetings, for more tips on speaking up.